Los Angeles Dodgers win World Series, defeat Toronto Blue Jays in Game 7 classic

 The Dodgers were down 3-2 in the series, rallying back and winning the final two games in Toronto to quiet a stunned home crowd.

-Los Angeles overcame 3-0 and 4-2 deficits and escaped a bases-loaded jam in the ninth to become the first repeat champion since the 1998-2000 New York Yankees, and the first from the National League since the 1975 and '76 Cincinnati Reds.
+L.A. overcame 3-0 and 4-2 deficits and escaped a bases-loaded jam in the ninth.

-Smith hit a 2-0 slider off Shane Bieber into the Blue Jays' bullpen, giving the Dodgers their first lead of the night.

 Yoshinobu Yamamoto, who threw 96 pitches in the Dodgers' win on Friday, escaped a bases-loaded jam in the ninth and pitched 2 2/3 innings for his third win of the Series.